Genitive: Cassiopeiae

 Tycho’s Star

 In November 1572 the familiar W-shape of Cassiopeia was disturbed by the intrusion of a bright interloper, now called Tycho’s Star after the Danish astronomer Tycho Brahe who first spotted it.
-Tycho published a treatise about the ‘new’ star the following year, De nova et nullius ævi memoria prius visa stella, which included the chart of the star’s position reproduced here.
+Tycho published a treatise about the ‘new’ star the following year, De nova et nullius ævi memoria prius visa stella, which included the chart of the star’s position reproduced below.

 We now know that the interloper was actually a supernova, the explosion of a massive star at the end of its life.
 At its brightest, Supernova 1572 reached magnitude –4, comparable to Venus.
 It remained visible to the naked eye for over a year.